Students often consider the college admissions essay to be one of the most challenging aspects of the application process.

 Steve had a hunch and asked how her grandfather would pay for the ice cream.
 There was a long pause.

 “With coins,” she said.
 “He made a sacrifice for me every time, and I didn’t even notice…What else have I missed?”

 The student went back and rewrote the essay, and it became a really powerful message about how she wanted to live her life differently so that she didn’t miss the beauty in people.

-When writing your essay, try to find your own voice.
+When writing your college application essay, try to find your own voice.
 This is the part of your application in which you can show a little personality.
 If you’re a funny person, weave your sense of humor into it.
 If you’re a deep thinker, find a way to communicate that in your story.

 4. Show, Don’t Tell

 Steve remembers a student who originally struggled with finding a topic that was unique to her experience.
 Her first essay draft was about volunteering in a hospital.
 The teenager wrote a story about getting up early, losing much needed sleep, and finding out she gained more than she gave.